ossec/ossec-docs/docs/manual/agent/agent-management.rst

        * A name for the new agent: agent1

 After that you have to specify the IP address for the agent.
-This can either be a single IP address (e.g. 192.168.1.25) or a range of IPs (e.g. 192.168.2.0/24).
-The latter way is preferable if the IP of the agent will change a lot, e.g. by being assigned a new IP via DHCP after each boot.
+This can either be a single IP address (e.g. 192.168.1.25), a range of IPs (e.g. 192.168.2.0/24), or ``any``.
+Using a network range or ``any`` is preferable when the IP of the agent may change frequently by DHCP or other service.

 .. code-block:: console